softonic/laravel-transactional-event-publisher/README.md

 The `transactional-event.messageBuilder` class must implement `EventMessageBuilderInterface` and `transactional-event.middleware` class must implement `EventStoreMiddlewareInterface`.

-The builder should return a `EventMessageInterface` entity.
+The builder should return a `EventMessageInterface` value object.
 It just needs to implement the `toArray` and `jsonSerialize` methods with all the attributes that you need.

 Considerations
 ==============